 How to choose the best life insurance for people over 50

-Whether you are shopping for your first life insurance policy or considering altering your coverage, there are a few key factors to consider if you are over 50.
+Whether you are shopping for your first life insurance policy or thinking about making some refinements to your existing coverage, there are a few key factors to consider if you are aged 50 or older.

 There are two primary types of life insurance coverage: permanent life coverage and term life coverage.
-Term life coverage expires at the end of the selected term, often 10 years, 20 years or 30 years.
+A term life insurance policy expires at the end of the selected term, often 10 years, 20 years or 30 years.
 Term life insurance is generally more affordable since many people outlive their policy.
 However, permanent life insurance lasts through the duration of your life and may even provide a cash value benefit that you can access while you are still living.
-Although this policy type may cost more, it also locks your premium rate in for life.
+Although this policy type may cost more, it also locks your premium rate in for life, versus term policy premium that typically increases based on age.

 If you are not sure which type of life insurance would be best for you, you can use our calculator.
-You may also want to consider talking to a licensed agent.
+You may also want to consider discussing your life insurance needs with your financial advisor or a licensed insurance agent.

-Additionally, if you choose a permanent life insurance policy, such as whole life or universal life, your policy may offer a cash value benefit.
+Additionally, if you choose a permanent life insurance plan, such as whole life or universal life, your policy may offer a cash value benefit.
 A cash value benefit means that some of the money you pay in premiums may be accessible to you while you are still alive.
-Some policies may allow you to borrow your cash value without paying it back.
-Although this will lower the death benefit paid to your beneficiaries, it offers a way to take care of any unforeseen expenses.
+You would eventually be able to borrow from your cash value account, and can pay it back over a period of your choice.
+Keep in mind that unlike standard loans, life insurance loans do not need to be paid back.
+Although this will likely lower the death benefit paid to your beneficiaries, it offers a way to take care of any unforeseen expenses.

 Before purchasing a life insurance policy, you may want to research a company’s customer service reviews.
 There may be a point where you need to ask a question or make a change to your policy, so you likely want to work with a company that is known for taking care of its customers.

-Financial strength scores are a measure of a company’s ability to pay claims that policyholders and their beneficiaries file.
-A poor financial strength score could mean that a company might struggle to pay death benefits to policyholders, depending on the number of claims being filed simultaneously.
-To find out if your selected life insurance company has a good financial strength rating, you can review the score on AM Best.
-If the company has a score of A (Excellent) or higher, the company is more likely to be financially strong now and in the future.
+Financial strength ratings are an indication of a company’s history of being able to pay claims that policyholders and their beneficiaries file.
+A poor financial strength score could mean that a company might have struggled to pay death benefits to its policyholders, depending on the number of claims being filed simultaneously.
+To find out if your selected life insurance company has a solid financial strength rating, you can review the score via AM Best’s website.
+If the carrier has a score of A- (Excellent) or higher, the company is more likely to be financially strong now and in the future.
+Your insurance agent should be able to provide you with detailed AM Best rating reports about the life insurers you are considering.

 Why is life insurance more expensive for people over 50?

-You can expect to pay more for life insurance coverage once you enter your 50s.
+You can typically expect to pay more for life insurance coverage once you reach age 50.
 First, life insurers rely on premium payments to mitigate their risk in offering you a policy.
-When someone buys coverage in their 20s, the risk of the policyholder passing away is lower than it is for someone who is older.
-Although it may be an unpleasant thought, the older you are, the more likely you are to pass away.
+When someone buys coverage in their 20s, the risk of the policyholder passing away is generally much lower than it is for someone who is older.
+Although it may be an unpleasant thought, the older you are, the more likely you are to pass away based on actuarial data that life insurers use to price policies.
 Because of this, life insurance premiums tend to increase as you get older.

 Additionally, many life insurance policies require a medical exam.
 A lack of preexisting conditions, health history problems or reliance on certain medications means you are more likely to live longer.
 If you know your medical review will likely raise a red flag for your insurer — a probability that increases with age — you can likely expect to pay more for your policy.